A grand ruin on the Spanish-French border

-(CNN) — Deep in the Aragon river valley, close to Spain's border with France, lies the abandoned ruin of Canfranc International Station.
+(CNN) — Deep in the Aragon river valley, close to the border with France, lies the abandoned ruin of Canfranc International Station in Spain.

-Once one of Europe's largest rail hubs, opulent Canfranc opened in style in 1928, with an inauguration ceremony attended by the then-king of Spain and the then-President of the French Republic.
+Once one of Europe's largest rail hubs, opulent Canfranc opened in style in 1928, with an inauguration ceremony attended by the king of Spain and the President of the French Republic.

 During World War II, Canfranc was a hive of activity and intrigue, witnessing arrests, espionage and gold trafficking, but by 1970, the station had closed its doors.

-Today it's a sleepy spot, popular with photographers thanks to its atmospheric exterior and striking setting beneath the snow-capped Pyrenees.
+Today it's a sleepy destination, popular with photographers thanks to its atmospheric exterior and striking setting beneath the snow-capped Pyrenees.
 "Even though it is almost in ruins, it brings a lot of visitors," Mayor of Canfranc Fernando Sánchez Morales tells CNN Travel.

 Now, Sánchez Morales confirms, plans are afoot to breathe new life into the station -- thanks to a huge regeneration program.